UffizziCloud/docs/docs/quickstart.md

 1. **Select an account** - If you have multiple GitHub/GitLab accounts, select which one you want to configure as your default account context.
 You can change this setting later with the [`uffizzi config`](references/cli.md#config) command.

 2. **Create a new project** - Select **Create a new project**.
-Then enter a project name `quickstart` or similar, then confirm the project slug.
+Enter a project name as "quickstart" or similar, then confirm the project slug.
 For project description, enter "Quickstart guide" or just leave it blank.

 ## Create a virtual cluster